 Thunder is the noise caused by the explosive expansion of air due to the heat generated by a lightning discharge.
 Thunder may have a sharp cracking sound when lightning is close by, compared to a rumbling noise produced by more distant strokes.
 Because light travels at a faster speed than sound, you can see a lightning bolt before the sound of thunder reaches you.

 To judge how close lightning is, count the seconds between the flash and the thunder clap.
 Each second represents about 300 meters.
 If you can count less than 30 seconds between the lightning strike and the thunder, the storm is less than 10 km away and there is an 80 percent chance the next strike will happen within that 10 km.
 If you count less than 30 seconds, take shelter, preferably in a house or all-metal automobile (not a convertible top) or in a low-lying area.

 Lightning may strike several kilometers away from the parent cloud and precautions should be taken even if the thunderstorm is not directly overhead.
+If caught outdoors:

 - If caught in a level field far from shelter and you feel your hair stand on end, lightning may be about to hit you.
 Kneel on the ground immediately, with feet together, place your hands on your knees and bend forward.
 Don’t lie flat.

 - If you are in a group in the open , spread out, keeping people several yards apart.

 - Keep a safe distance from tall objects, such as trees, hilltops, and telephone poles.